DragonSkyMine/youtmp3/README.md

-This repo is juste a bash script create to help everybody to download youtube videos
+This repo is just a bash script create to help everybody to download youtube videos